rostislavjadavan/cell6/readme.md

 ## Database model and Container

-You can use constructor injection in your database model.
+Constructor injection can be used also in database model.

 ```php
 class ArticleModel {